dstackai/dstack/docs/docs/guides/services.md

 # Services

-A service is an application that is accessible through a public endpoint.
+A service in `dstack` is a web app accessible through a public endpoint.
+When running a web app as a service, `dstack` automatically creates a public endpoint, enabling you to use your domain and HTTPS.

-Using `dstack`, you can define such a service through a configuration file and run it on the configured clouds that offer the best price and availability.

 !!! info "NOTE:"
-    Before running a service, ensure that you have configured a [gateway](clouds.md#configuring-gateways).
+    Services are ideal for deploying wep apps (e.g., LLMs) for production purposes.
+    If you intend to run a web app for development purposes, please refer to [tasks](tasks.md).

 ## Define a configuration